dfsp-spirit/brainload/README.md

 # cogload
-A python module designed to reduce your cognitive load while accessing FreeSurfer brain data files.
+A python module designed to reduce your cognitive load while accessing FreeSurfer brain data files ;).
 A thin wrapper around nibabel and mayavi.

 ## Development stage